PatrykSitko/node-system-path-db-es6/README.md

     or
     databaseName.monitor(25);

+To stop monitoring an instance; You have to call the stopMonitoring function of that instance.
+(You can start and stop monitoring an instance as many times as you need.)

+    databaseName.stopMonitoring();

+If you want to update the structure without monitoring it, you have to call the update function for that instance.

+    databaseName.update();

+This will update the structure once, while or while-not monitoring it.

 ### Accessing the monitored structure:

 To acces the structure stored inside of the instance you start by calling an variable attached to the instance of the database called structure: